leanchess/leanchess.github.io/index.md

 And Alex Garcia begat a [program][chesskelet], and it ran on ZX Spectrum.
 And he called its name ChesSkelet, saying, After all fat is trimmed, only the skeleton remains.
 And men came and made ChesSkelet smaller; and it was 352 bytes long.

 And Dmitry Shechtman begat a [program][source], and it ran on IBM PC AT under DOS.
 And he called its name LeanChess, saying, The domain is available.
-And LeanChess had NegaMax, and no men came to make it smaller; and it was 329 bytes long.
+And LeanChess had
+Max, and no men came to make it smaller; and it was 329 bytes long.

 There were giants in the earth in those days, and also before that. Óscar Toledo G. had begotten [Nanochess][nanochess], [JavaScript 1K Chess][js1k], [Atari Atomchess][atomchess], and [others][toledo].
 H. G. Muller had begotten [MicroMax][micromax] and [others][hgm].

 ## Is It Really Chess?

-[H. G. Muller][hgm] offers the following definition:
+H. G. Muller offers the following [definition]:

 > A Chess program is a program that can finish more than 50% of the games it plays against an opponent that plays moves randomly chosen from the set of Chess moves that are legal from the current position according to the FIDE rules.

+Therefore, LeanChess cannot be considered a *full chess* implementation, but it is still:

+* recognisably chess
+* playable
+* employs actual AI, and
+* surpasses its predecessors in function

 ## Is It Really the Smallest?

 Some people like to argue that a program that outputs `resign` is technically the world's smallest chess program.
-Agian, [H. G. Muller][hgm] to the rescue:
+H. G. Muller to the rescue:

 > Chess is the act of moving pieces on a (real or virtual) Chess board, and (...) actions like resigning or negociating a draw